aws-deadline/deadline-cloud-for-after-effects/README.md

 - Install Python 3.9+ and verify either `python --version` or `python3 --version` or `py --version` works in your Command Prompt or Powershell window.
 - Install Adobe After Effects 24 or 25.
 - Set up your Deadline Cloud monitor, farm, fleet, and queue details, following the documentation from [here for setup](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/monitor-onboarding.html) and its subsections.
-- **If you're on Mac**, you will need to install Deadline CLI manually by running the following commands in Terminal:
+- If you're doing a manual install without using the submitter installer, you will need to install Deadline CLI by running the following commands in Terminal/Powershell:
    ```
    pip install deadline
    pip install "deadline[gui]"